 Be mentored by BYU College of Engineering alumni and other industry professionals.
 Deliver your idea or product pitch, answer questions, and receive high-quality feedback from the mentors.
 You may just find a mentor for your team for the duration of SIOY and beyond.

 Showcase is the heart of the Student Innovator of the Year (SIOY) competition where students from across campus share their innovations and receive valuable feedback from the public and industry professionals.
-This event serves as the preliminary judging competition to determine the teams that will advance to the SIOY Finals competition.
-You are invited to attend this fair-style event, vote for the Crowd Favorite, and enter to win a Samsung Galaxy Tablet!
+This event also serves as the preliminary judging competition to determine the seven teams that will advance to the SIOY Finals competition.
+You are invited to attend this fair-style event, vote for the Crowd Favorite, and enter to win a prize!

 Seating opens at 2:30.
 Pizza 🍕 will be served 2:30-3:15 while supplies last.